Best Things To Do In Nashville In September

 1. Join the tractor tour to celebrate the start of harvest.

-In these caravans you can enjoy the music, the dance floors and the city from a different perspective, because you can soak up the agrarian spirit of Nashville on one of the city's celebration dates, which begins in September during the beginning of the harvest in the southern United States and ends in November with Thanksgiving.
+In these caravans you can enjoy the music, the dance floors and the city from a different perspective, because you can soak up the agrarian spirit of Nashville in one of the city's celebration dates, which begins in September during the beginning of the harvest in the southern United States and ends in November with Thanksgiving.

 2. Attend the Nashville Whiskey Festival

-Wine| ©AU Magazine
+Whisky| ©AU Magazine

-Wine| ©AU Magazine
+Whisky| ©AU Magazine

 The festival is also characterized by whiskey competitions in which whiskey experts compete blind and the participant who guesses the quality of each bottle wins, which is one of the most attractive activities of the event.
-If you visit Nashville in September, the Whiskey Festival will be included among the best food tours in the city
+If you visit Nashville in September, the Whiskey Festival will be included among the best food tours in the city.

 The event is hosted by Nashville's main distilleries and experts from each company provide seminars, lectures and conferences for attendees, so if you are a whiskey aficionado you will enjoy the event very much.
+And in case you liked the proposal, be sure to book a tour of the Jack Daniel's distillery.

 Details of interest